rbkhmrcr/sigma-gadgets/readme.md

 ### withdrawal stage

-the recipients run the groth-kohlweiss one of many sigma protocol, in order to form the linkable ring signature.
+the recipients run the groth-kohlweiss protocol to generate a 'one of many' proof, which acts as a ring signature. in the paper, this can be enhanced with a serial number, but this actually isn't really what we want. what we want is a linkable ring signature, which is different. otherwise the state just keeps growing and growing ? people who withdraw from the contract later have to pay more, but their anonymity set is larger, which makes sense, i guess.